THE NORTH AMERICAN INDIAN REPUBLICATION

 The North American Indian is an unparalleled artistic and ethnographic record of over eighty distinct North American tribes.
 So rare, extensive, unique, and cherished, that recently an edition sold for $2.88 million dollars at auction.

-Our limited, Custom Edition, deluxe reproduction includes all twenty original volumes, over 2,200 photographs and illustrations, 5,023 pages of text, and extensive transcriptions of Native languages and music.
+Our Limited Edition, deluxe reproduction includes all twenty original volumes, over 2,200 photographs and illustrations, 5,023 pages of text, and extensive transcriptions of Native languages and music.
 Additionally, the twenty original portfolios, containing 723 photogravure plates, are beautifully reproduced in five oversized volumes.
 Each book is hand bound in bonded leather with archival linen-finished paper, and gilded with the highest artisan bookmaking standards.

-The Custom Edition is the largest republication project in North American publishing history, requiring over 10,000 hours of research, typesetting, layout, prototyping, proofing, and over 40,000 hours of enlisted specialists across eight diverse fields.
+The Limited Edition is the largest republication project in North American publishing history, requiring over 10,000 hours of research, typesetting, layout, prototyping, proofing, and over 40,000 hours of enlisted specialists across eight diverse fields.

 The Reference Edition reproduces the original set in its entirety, but more accessibly produced.
 This is the first time in 100 years a modestly priced, high-quality republication has been available.